General (including evidence of efficacy)

 Since the publication of the randomized clinical trial demonstrating that HIV treatment led to a 96% reduction in HIV transmission in serodiscordant couples, many patients with asymptomatic HIV and high CD4 cell counts should start treatment primarily to prevent transmission.
 This concept, referred to as “treatment as prevention,” has become an essential component of patient counseling regarding benefits of ART initiation and adherence.
 According to DHHS guidelines, prevention of transmission is a strong indication for starting therapy (grade AI for preventing mother-to-child transmission and also grade AI for preventing transmission to sexual partners); IAS-USA guidelines also cite prevention of transmission as a strong indication for ART (grade AIa recommendation).

-Recommendations for initiating ART in treatment-naïve HIV-seropositive adults and adolescents.
+See Table I for Recommendations for initiating ART in treatment-naïve HIV-seropositive adults and adolescents.

 Baseline clinical and laboratory evaluation

 At the time of HIV diagnosis, all HIV-infected patients entering care require a complete medical history, physical examination, and laboratory evaluation.
 Particular focus should be on concomitant conditions that might make HIV therapy more difficult for the patient to take successfully due to safety, tolerability, or other issues.
 A thorough list of concomitant medications is critical, as many drugs are metabolized through the cytochrome p450 system.
 Certain cytochrome enzymes are strongly influenced by PIs and cobicistat (generally inhibition more than induction) and, to a lesser extent, NNRTIs (generally induction).